How to Lower The Calcium Hardness Level in Your Pool

 If your water is too soft, meaning the calcium hardness levels have fallen below 150 ppm in your pool, the water will become corrosive.
 When it does, it can begin to dissolve the concrete and begin to corrode metal in your pool resulting in potentially expensive pool repairs down the road.

 In order to bring the calcium hardness into proper balance in your pool, there are a few steps you can take.

 - Clean your pool.
 Before you begin your tests, go ahead and clean your pool thoroughly to remove any contaminants from it.

 - Balance your water chemistry.
 Before you tackle the hardness of your water, you must first bring the pH and Alkaline levels into proper balance as the chemicals you use to balance these levels can affect your calcium hardness.

 - If your water hardness level is above 400 ppm, you will need to lower the calcium hardness level, if it is below 150 ppm, you will need to raise it.

 How to Raise Calcium Hardness Levels

 Raising hardness levels is often much easier than lowering the levels.
-To raise the hardness levels, simply add calcium chloride to your pool.
-When using calcium chloride, be sure to follow the instructions on the package carefully for the size of your pool in order to obtain the best results.
+To raise the hardness levels, simply add a calcium hardness increaser to your pool.
+Be sure to follow the instructions on the package carefully for the size of your pool in order to obtain the best results.

 How to Lower Calcium Hardness Levels